ibm-cloud-docs/databases-for-postgresql/howto-getting-connection-strings.md

 * `0...` indicates that there might be one or more of these entries in an array.

-## Generating Connection Strings via API
+## Generating Connection Strings from the API

 The _Foundation Endpoint_ that is shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
 To create and manage users, use the base URL with the `/users` endpoint.
 Examples and documentation is available in the [API Reference](https://{DomainName}/apidocs/cloud-databases-api#creates-a-database-level-user).